indisoluble/Answers/README.md

 ## Synchronization

 After every action, the app tries to synchronize changes with a [Cloudant](https://cloudant.com/) database.
 You can also 'Pull to refresh' to trigger a synchronization.
-However the app is still able to work if there is not a remote database.

 To provide a [Cloudant](https://cloudant.com/) database, first you have to create it: